blouyakis/emt_basic/module_4_test.md

 ### Q89 🟢
 **Front**
-17-year-old broom-handle impaled from sternal notch to below ear.
+A 17-year-old female has a broken broom handle with a one-inch diameter impaled in her neck, entering at the sternal notch, and exiting below her right ear.
+She states, "I was outside when the handle blown by the tornado hit me."
 You should:
 · Remove & occlude · C-collar & board · Cut flush · **Stabilize object in place**

 **Back**